Time in Indiana: Switch to statewide DST

-2007

 Pulaski County returned to Eastern Time on March 11, the date when daylight saving time resumed.
-When standard time resumed on November 3, the five southwestern counties (Daviess, Dubois, Knox, Martin, and Pike) returned to the Eastern Time Zone.
+When standard time resumed on November 4, the five southwestern counties (Daviess, Dubois, Knox, Martin, and Pike) returned to the Eastern Time Zone.
 A petition from Perry County to move to the Eastern Time Zone was denied.

 With the exception of Perry and Starke counties, all counties that were moved to the Central Time Zone in 2006 were moved back to the Eastern Time Zone in 2007.

-Controversy
+Ongoing controversy

 The decades-long Indiana time zone debate remains controversial.
 Some argue that the entire state should move to Central Time, while some others would prefer to have the state return to the non-observance of DST.

 Many farmers oppose DST because their days are controlled by the sun, not the clock.
-Farmers are often dependent on younger workers whose parents want them home by dinner, and when the sun is up later in the evening, farmers miss out on recreational activities that only happen late.
+Farmers are often dependent on younger workers whose parents want them home by dinner, and when the sun is up later in the evening, farmers miss out on recreational activities that take place later in the day.
 When the sun is still up at 9 to 9:30 p.m., the farmer is still in the field, while others have been off work for hours.

 Opponents of putting the entire state on one time zone often cite out-of-state cities as their reason of opposition.
 For example, counties in northwestern Indiana are part of the Chicago metropolitan area.
 Many residents commute to Chicago, which is on Central Time.
 Counties in the southeastern corner of the state are suburbs of cities such as Cincinnati, Ohio, and Louisville, Kentucky, which both observe Eastern Time.
-In the southwestern corner of the state, Evansville serves as the central hub of a tri-state area that includes southern Illinois and western Kentucky (both on Central Time).
+In the southwestern corner of the state, Evansville serves as the central hub of a tri-state area that includes Southeastern Illinois and Northwestern Kentucky (both regions being entirely on Central Time).

-Supporters of daylight saving time and a common time zone in Indiana often claim Indiana must adopt the time-keeping system of the Eastern United States to preserve interstate business with that region.
+Supporters of daylight saving time and a common time zone in Indiana often claim Indiana must adopt the time-keeping system of the eastern United States to preserve interstate business with that region.
 Some believe that Indiana businesses have lost hours of productive time with out-of-state colleagues because the time quirks are too confusing to keep track of on a daily basis.
 The confusion caused to outsiders featured prominently in the plot of an episode of The West Wing in which presidential aides unfamiliar with Indiana's non-observance of DST miss their return flight to Washington, D.C., on Air Force One and express consternation with the variances in the state's time measurement.